dharmendradiwaker/Exploratory-Data-Analysis-of-Insurance-Policies-using-Tableau-/README.md

-Here’s a README file for your **Exploratory Data Analysis (EDA) of Insurance Policies using Tableau** project:

----

 # 📊 Exploratory Data Analysis of Insurance Policies using Tableau

 This project focuses on analyzing a dataset of **37.5K+ insurance policies** to uncover insights into the trends, behaviors, and patterns of policyholders.
 The data includes **16 columns**, containing information about the policyholders and the insurance policies they have taken.